mpan31415/NoisyRobotCLTrust/README.md

 ## Paper and Citation Info

-The manuscript and supplementary video can be found on [IEEEXplore](https://ieeexplore.ieee.org/abstract/document/10517390).
+The manuscript and supplementary video can be found on [TODO](https://ieeexplore.ieee.org/abstract/document/10517390).
 If you find our work useful, please consider citing it using:
 ```
-@article{pan2024effects,
-  title={Effects of Shared Control on Cognitive Load and Trust in Teleoperated Trajectory Tracking},
-  author={Pan, Jiahe and Eden, Jonathan and Oetomo, Denny and Johal, Wafa},
-  journal={IEEE Robotics and Automation Letters},
-  year={2024},
-  publisher={IEEE}
-}
+TODO
 ```